 Take part in one of our events

-All proceeds from the spectacular Road to the Isles Half Marathon, 10k, 5k and Walk on the Wild Side and the Traighathlon go directly into the Leisure Centre refurbishment pot.
+All proceeds from the spectacular Road to the Isles Marathon & Festival of Running on Saturday 11th May- comprising a full marathon for the first time, as well as a half marathon, 10k, 5k and Walk on the Wild Side – and the Traigh Traighathlon on Saturday 21 September go directly into the Leisure Centre refurbishment pot.
 Find out more here.

 There are a number of other ways you can show your support – some won’t even cost you a penny:

 Instead of using search engines such as Google and Yahoo, you could use http://mallaigdistrictswim.easysearch.org.uk.
 For every search, half a penny is raised for Mallaig Pool & Leisure Centre.

 Or why not do your shopping through our EasyFundraising page to raise money while you shop.
 You will pay the same price as you usually would, but a percentage of the money you spend is donated back to us by the retailer, so costing you nothing whilst raising money.

 If you want to do more, have a look at what our dedicated fundraising group, the Friends of Mallaig Pool & Leisure are up to.
 Join their 500 Club for a chance to win up to £200 each month!